-Coleslaw is one of the most underated BBQ and grilling side dishes, most likely because it is often store bought or is simply lacking in personality.
+Coleslaw is one of the most underrated BBQ and grilling side dishes, most likely because it is often store bought, poorly made, or is simply lacking in personality.

 My favorite add-in.
 I first tasted this in Charleston South Carolina, and I loved it.
 Add 1 tablespoon of sweet pickle relish or chipped sweet pickles.

 Optional.
 Add 1/2 red or green bell pepper, sliced thin or hashed.

 Optional.
 Add 3 radishes, red or white, hot if you like, sliced thin or hashed.

 Optional.
 Add 1 small minced jalapeño if you like it hot.
 Chipotle powder is another way to amp it up.
 Horseradish, just a tablespoon in the background, is a surprising addition.